neuland/jade4j/README.md

     config.setFilter("coffeescript", new CoffeeScriptFilter());

-To implement your own filter you have to implement the `Filter` Interface.
+To implement your own filter, you have to implement the `Filter` Interface.
 If your filter doesn't use any data from the model you can inherit from the abstract `CachingFilter` and also get caching for free.
 See the [neuland/jade4j-coffeescript-filter](https://github.com/neuland/jade4j-coffeescript-filter) project as an example.

 <a name="api-helpers"></a>
 ### Helpers